Antisocial Personality Disorder

 There’s strong evidence that addiction and ASPD commonly occur together.
 Because ASPD often includes risky behavior and a disregard for personal safety and the safety of others, many individuals with ASPD will also engage in substance abuse and alcohol use.

-Diagnosis of Antisocial Personality Disorder
+How is Antisocial Personality Disorder Diagnosed?

 Each personality disorder has specific diagnostic criteria.
 Patients will need to be evaluated by a psychiatrist or similar mental health professional to make an accurate diagnosis and suggest a treatment plan.

-To be diagnosed with ASPD, an individual must have shown symptoms of conduct disorder before age 15.
-Most adults with ASPD will have shown signs of conduct disorder in childhood or early adolescence.
+Most adults with ASPD will have shown signs of behavioral problems during childhood or early adolescence.
 However, a formal diagnosis won’t occur until age 18.

 Symptoms are usually at their worst during the late teenage years and 20s, sometimes improving as a person ages.
 Unfortunately, treating ASPD can be complicated, as patients typically don’t think there’s anything wrong, making them less likely to seek diagnosis on their own.

-Treatment for Antisocial Personality Disorder
+Antisocial Personality Disorder Treatment

-Treatment for ASPD usually includes a combination of behavioral therapy or psychotherapy in individual or group settings and psychotropic medications.
 Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) are the most common types of psychotherapy used in treating personality disorders.
 They can help identify problematic or illegal behavior to avoid in the future.

-The FDA has not approved any medications specifically for antisocial personality disorder.
 However, healthcare providers sometimes prescribe medications to treat symptoms like impulsive aggression and mood swings, including mood stabilizers, antidepressants, or antipsychotics.

-Get Treatment For Antisocial Personality Disorder and Addiction
+Seeking Treatment For Antisocial Personality Disorder

 FAQs about Antisocial Personality Disorder